Gentlemen, today we’re going to talk about how to get shredded.

 GOWAD stands for gallon of water a day.
 This is perhaps one of the most efficient ways to shed pounds of weight.
 Drinking tons of water not only hydrates you, which makes your body run more efficiently, but it also speeds up your metabolism.

-When you consume a large amount of water, your body will naturally have to up its metabolism to deal with the water, bring it to cells, and excrete it.
+When you intake a large amount of water, your body will naturally have to up its metabolism to deal with the water, bring it to cells, and excrete it.

 Personally, I prefer to use a plastic jug like this one.
 It’s super easy, because I just fill it up each morning and make sure to drink the whole thing before the day ends.
 I tried using a milk jug for a while, but it was too flimsy for my taste—and the blue BPA-free bottles break extremely easily.